DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 >
 >  Residents of Vallaki and Krezk know only that a rebellion occurred and failed, and that Strahd laid waste to the village of Barovia in his counterstroke.
 Most blame the villagers of Barovia for reawakening Strahd, whose emergence has plunged the valley once more into darkness.

 ## B5b.
-The Blood on the Vine Tavern
+The Blood of the Vine Tavern
 <span class="citation"><em>This scene takes place in Chapter 3: Area E2.</em></span>

 This area is largely as described in <span class="citation">Blood of the Vine Tavern (p.
 43)</span>.
 However, insert the following at the beginning of this area's description: